CiscoSystems/Surge/README.md

 ### Deploy a pipeline to OpenStack

     $ surge deploy path/to/pipeline.yml -n PipelineName --openstack

+*Note: Some OpenStack environments, mostly Devstack ones, might be slow when booting machines.
+If the `deploy` operation times out, rerun it again and it will resume where it stopped.*

 ### See the status of a pipeline